hasenbanck/toa/SPECIFICATION.md

 This document specifies the TOA, a compression and archive format for compressed data designed with four fundamental capabilities at its core: streaming operation with parallel processing, corruption resilience through error correction, efficient append operations, and deep integration with BLAKE3's cryptographic tree structure.
-The format uses LZMA as the primary compression algorithm.
+The format uses LZMA2s, a simplified version of LZMA2, which can be easily added to any LZMA based encoder / decoder, as the primary compression algorithm.

 ### 1.2 Core Design Principles